Custom Search

 Grooming

-The long wire-haired coat of the Polish Owczarek Nizinny needs to be groomed thoroughly with a brush once a week to prevent matting.
-The PONS sheds little to no hair and is good for allergy suffers.
+The long, wirehaired coat of the Polish Lowland Sheepdog needs to be groomed thoroughly with a brush once a week to prevent matting.
+The Polish Lowland Sheepdog sheds little to no hair and is good for allergy suffers.

 Origin

-The Polish Owczarek Nizinny is sometimes affectionately shortened to PONS, and is also sometimes called the Polish Lowland Sheepdog because it worked on the lowland plains.
-It is likely that this medium-sized, robust sheepdog evolved from ancient, corded herding dogs from the Hungarian plains, which were bred with other small, long-coated mountain herders.
-The damage of World War II very nearly led to the breed's extinction.
-Breed enthusiasts consider this PONS to be an important link between ancient, corded Asian herding dogs, brought to Europe over 1,000 years ago, and more recent, shaggy herders, such as the Scottish Bearded Collie and Dutch Schapendoes.
-This breed was revived by diligent Polish breeders after World War II.
+The Polish Lowland Sheepdog, also called the Polish Owczarek Nizinny, is also sometimes shortened to PON.
+The dogs worked on the lowland plains.
+Some say that this medium-sized, robust sheepdog evolved from ancient, corded herding dogs from the Hungarian plains, which were bred with other small, long-coated mountain herders, and more recent, shaggy herders, such as the Scottish Bearded Collie and Dutch Schapendoes.
+It is also said to have Tibetan Terrier and Lhasa Apso in its blood.
+As with many breeds, World War II very nearly led to the breed's extinction and was revived by Polish breeders after the war.
 Popular in Poland and elsewhere, it is generally kept as a household companion, although it remains an excellent herder.
-It can also work in obedience, tracking agility and therapy.
+It can also work in obedience, tracking, agility and therapy.
+The Polish Lowland Sheepdog was recognized by the AKC in 2001.

 Group